Mary and her husband work on international projects and have travelled to many places in Spain.

 When the Visigoths took over Tarragona, there was no fight.
 The Romans were by then receding.
 The Visigoths, then, used whatever was there to build a Christian centre for themselves.
 The Amphitheatre moved from being the centre of Roman activities to becoming the centre of Christianity.

 Church construction ensued on top of the temples.
 This first construction got destroyed during the martyrdom of Bishop Fructuosus and his deacons, Augurio and Eulogio.
 To honour these martyrs, they built another Visigothic basilica, but this, too, was destroyed.
 Then, they made The Basilica of Our Lady Mary of the Miracle in medieval times.
 We only see ruins today of this various construction.

 More Things Uncovered Among the Ruins

-As we've learned, archaeology as a layer upon layer business has the new skills, layers uncovered, but the knowledge drawn from existing layers expands and expands.
+As we've learned, archaeology as a layer-upon-layer business has new skills and layers uncovered, but the knowledge drawn from existing layers expands and expands.

 The Roman Fortifications of Tarraco

 To the Romans, it was easy to spot Tarragona as a military stronghold.
 So, in 218 BC, during the Second Punic War, the Romans established their base here.
 The Romans knew how to make walls.
 They had built an Empire tearing down the walls and fortifications of every tribe or nation in Europe and the Middle East, so when it was their turn to build a wall, they took all the knowledge of others' failures and built it into their structures.

 These structures used huge blocks with smooth surfaces on the outside and wall covering of broken rock behind.
 Nothing was ever impregnable, but Roman walls were the worst nightmare you could face, and Tarragona represented Rome's best.